 Fight for us.

 We need you to rally.
 And I’m not saying just with money.
 You can share and like our posts, leave great reviews or encouragement, refer a product we have or a service someone provides to a friend before sending them online or to a big corporation.
 Prayers.
-All of those “little things” are just as important, they are free, and we all appreciate it more than you know.
+All of those “little things” are just as important, they are free, and we appreciate it more than you know.

 I’m not speaking up just for retail either.
 I am obviously passionate about it because it’s what I do, but I’m also speaking for electricians, beauty professionals, auto repair, family owned restaurants/nutrition clubs, photographers, etc. Those are the individuals that will help support your child’s t-ball team or place an ad in their yearbook.
 I also want to say, I’m in no way trying to be insensitive of our healthcare workers or anyone who isn’t in this line of work by focusing in on one of the many issues of 2020.
 Though it might seem less in comparison, it will have serious and lasting affects on our country, economy, and people.
-This post has been on my heart for two years and with 2020’s struggle, I needed to finally share my concern for what I’ve noticed over a long period of time.
+This post has been on my heart for two years and with 2020 struggles, I needed to finally share my concern for what I’ve noticed over a long period of time.
 The last several months have just confirmed it all for me.

 It’s an honor to be invested in our community.
 My husband and I both.
 He’s a Firefighter/EMT here and I work a few blocks away from his station in the heart of downtown Ada.
 I pray one day it gets back to the way it was.
 In the mean time, support your mom + pop.
 Buy local, small, American made, handmade, and direct from your farmer and rancher.
 Be kind and love your neighbor and pray for our country.
 I want us all to make it, for Him to heal our land and hearts, and to get through this together.